juan-carlos-trimino/fin-finance/README.md

 Note that [enabling pprof is safe](https://go.dev/doc/diagnostics#profiling) even in production.
 The profiles that impact performance, such as CPU profiling, aren't enabled by default, nor do they run continuously; they are activated only for a specific period.
 Nonetheless, exposing `pprof` endpoints can lead to potential security risks and unintended performance degradation; it's crucial to secure access to the endpoints.

-#### Pprof Endpoints (Profiles)
-To view all available profiles, open your browser and type the following address into the browser's address bar: `http://{url}:{port}/debug/pprof/`.

 ---
 **Note**

-The `graphviz` package is part of the `universe` repository, which is enabled by default on most Ubuntu installations.
+The `graphviz` package is part of the `Universe` repository, which is enabled by default on most Ubuntu installations.

 The `Universe` repository is a standard repository for `Ubuntu`.
 The repository is community-maintained and provides free and open-source software.
 By default, the repository is enabled in the latest versions of Ubuntu, but if for some reason is not enabled, use the following command to enable it.
 ```